 - Ensure you have plenty of dry bags – nothing stays dry in water sports so you can never have too many dry bags.
 Use lots of smaller dry bags which make packing your boat and finding specific gear a lot easier.

-- Plenty of fluids (hot or cold) and plenty of food and spare clothing in case of a capsise.
+- Plenty of fluids (hot or cold) and plenty of food and spare clothing in case of a capsized.

 Be patient and learn the basic skills properly – never underestimate the water, if you do, it’s just a matter of time before it bites!
 Take your time to get the basics right.
-Paddling with a local provider will get you started as well as give you a short list of launch venues.
-And remember; do your research and ask questions, advice is free of charge!
+Paddling with a local provider will get you started as well as give you a shortlist of launch venues.
+And remember; do your research and ask questions, the advice is free of charge!